-Good Workers and Workers of Lawlessness in the New Testament
+Good Workers versus Workers of Lawlessness: A New Testament Perspective

 The New Testament presents a sharp but vital contrast between those whom Scripture describes as good workers and those whom Jesus calls workers of lawlessness.
 While both groups may appear active in religious or moral efforts, the dividing line is not outward performance but relationship to Christ, participation in grace, and transformation by the Spirit.
 Good works are not the cause of salvation but its fruit, prepared by God and produced through knowing Christ.
 Lawlessness, on the other hand, often disguises itself in religious activity divorced from true communion with Jesus.